stumathews/CppGameLib/README.md

 ### IEventSubscriber

-All objects that are IEventSubscribers can raise events with the EventManager and typically do so by calling the `RaiseEvent()` function.
+All objects that are IEventSubscribers (including `GameObject`s) can raise events with the EventManager and typically do so by calling the `RaiseEvent()` function.
 Also, they can use the `Subscribe()` to subscribe to an event.
 Internally this calls the EventManager.

 ```cpp
 // Subscribing to events